Unidata/MetPy/docs/userguide/startingguide.rst

 -----

-For the in-depth explanation of units, associated syntax, and unique features, please see our :doc:`Units <units>` page.
+For the in-depth explanation of units, associated syntax, and unique features, please see our :doc:`Units Tutorial </tutorials/unit_tutorial>` page.
 What follows in this section is a short summary of how MetPy uses units.

 One of the most significant differences in syntax for MetPy, compared to other Python libraries, is the frequent requirement of units to be attached to arrays before being